ebeneliason/acetate/README.md

 1.  **Change the default.** Modify the `acetate.defaultDebugStringFormat` to change the debug string shown for all of your sprites.

-2.  **Set custom strings.** Implement the `debugString(string, [performSubtitutions])` function on your sprite.
-You can provide a fully formatted string, or include substitution patterns as shown in the table below, passing `true` for the optional second parameter.
+2.  **Set custom strings.** Implement the `debugString()` function on your sprite.
+You can provide a fully formatted string, or include substitution patterns as shown in the table below, passing `true` as a second return value to indicate that substitutions are needed.

     ```lua
     function MySprite:debugString()
         local s
-        -- construct `s` using any properties belonging to your sprite you'd like to see while debugging
+        -- construct `s` using any properties belonging to your sprite
-        return s, true
+        return s, true -- true indicates that substitutions are needed
     end
     ```